CV GIANCARLODINARDO.6@GMAIL.COM

 03

 Testing one variable at a time produces knowledge, not just winners.
-The systematic approach meant that by week six I knew exactly which element of the identity hook was doing the work.
-The call-out in the first line was more important than the visual context.
-That meant every subsequent brief started from a confirmed insight rather than a fresh hypothesis.
-The knowledge compounded.
+The systematic approach meant that by week six I knew exactly which element of the identity hook was doing the work — the call-out in the first line, not the visual context.
+That is a different outcome than finding a winner.
+It is finding the principle behind the winner.
+And that principle is what drives the next brief toward something conceptually distinct: a new persona, a new awareness stage, a different emotional entry point.
+Iteration without that understanding produces more versions of the same concept.
+Iteration with it produces genuinely new territory.

 Before the repositioning